OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

 Heading and Position can be dynamically provided (in case the device is moving, in a car, a boat, etc) to the class named `orientation.SunFlower`.

-Originally, I had attached an LSM303 (magnetormeter and accelerometer), but it was too close to the servos.
+Originally, I had attached an LSM303 (magnetometer and accelerometer), but it was too close to the servos.
 Those guys are electro-magnets, this was driving the LSM303 crazy...

 Requires resources from other projects: